mvysny/dynatest/README.md

 **Note**: I've seen horrendous Gradle scripts with complicated logic which caused me to long for Maven.
 That's definitely a despicable practice.
 A good test suite should strive for the test structure to be clearly visible in the test file, with bits of logic here and there, mostly for computing parameters for a reusable test battery and for disabling tests according to the environment.
+Dynamically generating tests via a sequence is most probably a very bad idea.

 ## Disadvantages